NixOS/nixpkgs/maintainers/scripts/bootstrap-files/README.md

 3. Propose the commit as a PR to update bootstrap tarballs, tag people who can help you test the updated architecture and once reviewed tag `@lovesegfault` to upload the tarballs.

+## How to add bootstrap files for a new target

+The procedure to add a new target is very similar to the update procedure.
+The only difference is that you need to set up a new job to build the `bootstrapFiles`.
+To do that you will need the following:

+1. Add your new target to `lib/systems/examples.nix`

+   This will populate `pkgsCross.$target` attribute set.
+If you are dealing with `bootstrapFiles` upload you probably already have it.

+2. Add your new target to `pkgs/stdenv/linux/make-bootstrap-tools-cross.nix`.
+This will add a new hydra job to `nixpkgs:cross-trunk` jobset.

+3. Wait for a hydra to build your bootstrap tarballs.

+4. Add your new target to `maintainers/scripts/bootstrap-files/refresh-tarballs.bash` around `CROSS_TARGETS=()`.

+5. Add your new target to `pkgs/stdenv/linux/default.nix` and follow standard bootstrap seed update procedure above.

 ## Bootstrap files job definitions